MrRGnome/lnd-dash/README.md

 ## Disclaimer

-This project was a bit of a mess when I originally adopted it from http://lnd.fun.
+This project was originally adopted from http://lnd.fun.
 You may find some bugs.

-Please submit PR's for these issues as you come across them.
-At the moment this is only tested on a Windows 10/lnd/bitcoind stack but the code to enable POSIX support has been added and just needs testing.
+LND-Dash is in its infancy.
+It is not recommended you run it on miannet unless you are #reckless.
+Please help get this project to maturity by opening a pull request or issue!

 ## Getting started